oasisprotocol/old-docs/src/overview.md

 ## What is the Oasis Network?

-The Oasis Network is a privacy-first, decentralized computational network.
+The Oasis Network is a privacy-first decentralized computing network.

 The Oasis Network separates consensus services from computation,